List of museums in Pennsylvania

 This list of museums in Pennsylvania encompasses museums defined for this context as institutions (including nonprofit organizations, government entities, and private businesses) that collect and care for objects of cultural, artistic, scientific, or historical interest and make their collections or related exhibits available for public viewing.
 Also included are university and non-profit art galleries.
-Museums that exist only in cyberspace (i.e., virtual museums) are not included.
+Virtual museums that cannot be visited physically are not included.